yugabyte/ybm-cli/README.md

 # ybm-cli
 A CLI implementation for YB Managed.

+# Install with brew

+- `export HOMEBREW_GITHUB_API_TOKEN=<GITHUB_API_TOKEN>`
+    - Github allows the creation of fine-grained personal access tokens.
+The details can be found [here](https://github.com/settings/personal-access-tokens/new).
+Please ensure that the token has READ ONLY access only to the `Contents` section of the `ybm-cli` repository.
+- `brew tap yugabyte/ybm-cli https://github.com/yugabyte/ybm-cli.git`
+- `brew install ybm-cli`

 # Global configuration
 This CLI support 3 possibles configurations:
 * Passing values as flags